 An incomplete grade "I" is assigned at the discretion of the instructor for incomplete course work.
 In the course(s) for which an "I" is assigned, hours will not be counted in quality point computation for that semester.
-An "I" must be completed the following semester, or it automatically becomes an "F." The exception is for developmental courses, which automatically becomes an "R." An "incomplete (IN)" or "absent from the final exam (AB)" will be completed within a period of time specified by the college to avoid receiving a failing grade for a course that a student is unable to complete due to temporary or permanent reassignment as a result of military operations or a National Guard service member placed onto State active duty status.
+An "I" must be completed the following semester, or it automatically becomes an "F." The exception is for developmental courses, which automatically becomes an "F" for a corequisite course or a "R" for a transition course.

+An Incomplete-Military grade "IN" or Absent Final Exam-Military "AB" will be completed within a period of time specified by the college to avoid receiving a failing grade for a course that a student is unable to complete due to temporary or permanent reassignment as a result of military operations or a National Guard service member placed onto State active duty status.